robot-soccer-kit/robot-soccer-kit.github.io/hardware-setup.md

             The <kbd>Logilink UA0377</kbd> seems to be an equivalent reference.
         </td>
         <td>
-            You can source other cameras, but the opening angle should be wide enough to see the whole field
+            You can source other cameras, but the opening angle should be wide enough to see the whole field.
+            See the <a href="/fov">field of view calculator</a> page for more information.
         </td>
     </tr>
     <tr>